AndrewNow/Eight-Branches/content/careers/acupuncturist-massage-addict/index.md

 shortDescription: Massage Addict is Canada’s first and largest membership-based network of health and wellness clinics.
-As we continue to grow and open new clinics across the country, we are looking to connect with newly graduated and experienced Acupuncturists for the Niagara Falls location
+As we continue to grow and open new clinics across the country, we are looking to connect with newly graduated and experienced Acupuncturists for the Niagara Falls location.
 date: 2022-07-20T20:13:44.549Z
 ---
 How we support our Acupuncturists:  Our team provides full-service business and administrative support, which includes taking care of the rent, bookings, billing, and laundry so that you can successfully focus 100% on your clients’ therapeutic needs.
 Additionally, we’ll provide you with: